 You can customize it in the symbol markers section under the C# section in the Syntax Highlight Configurations dialog.
 Style C#: User symbol is used for symbols from your code, and C#: Metadata symbol is used for symbols imported from external assemblies.

-Note: the predefined Light theme and Dark theme have defined external symbols with bold style, as the above screenshot shows.
+Note: some predefined themes have defined external symbols with bold style, as the above screenshot shows.

 Comment Tagger and Styles